 I think they are pretty perfect for this time of year – chocolate oranges seem to be on offer in all the supermarkets right now, so perfect excuse to make them!

 Plus I’ve heard that Costa’s chocolate orange muffins are very popular right now – so if you can’t get to your local Costa coffee shop, you can now make them at home!
 Believe me, there is no better accompaniment to your latte or hot chocolate!

 These muffins are generally very easy to make – the hardest part is waiting for the chocolate ganache to firm up, but it’s so worth it!

 (I want you to feel confident and prepared when making this recipe for the first time, so here’s a list of the ingredients.
 Keep scrolling to the bottom of the post to find printable recipe card!)

 - Plain (all purpose) flour

-- Salt (enhances the flavour of the chocolate)
+- a little pinch of fine salt (enhances the flavour of the chocolate)

 - eggs (two large)

 - vegetable or sunflower oil – see my notes below on why I prefer to use oil instead of butter in this recipe.